 Copy and paste the version of the leaf prepared for tooth measurements and place it in an open area of the canvas [1-TXT].

 SCREEN: The prepared leaf version is being copied and pasted on the canvas for further processing.
-TXT: Ensure all damaged portions are removed

 Use a lasso tool to remove the teeth from the leaf.
-Start at the leaf apex, one of the lobe tips, or the tip of a leaf fragment, and select each primary tooth notch along the leaf, lobe, or fragment [1-TXT].
+Start at the leaf apex, one of the lobe tips, or the tip of a leaf fragment, and select each primary tooth sinus along the leaf, lobe, or fragment [1-TXT].

 SCREEN: The primary tooth sinuses along the leaf apex, lobe, or fragment are being selected while starting at the leaf apex/one of the lobe apices, or the most apical tooth of a leaf fragment.
 TXT: Ensure adherence to specified rules for tooth removal